 The orangutan freaked out, clasped both of its hands together and banged hard against the bit of a wooden bridge that it was walking on, I heard the solid wood crack and it ruptured a part of the structure.
 The immense strength of these captivating creatures was witnessed before my very eyes.

 “You’re making him angry,” one tourist said.
 The guide interjected immediately “She,” it was the mother, which makes sense as most primates stay with their mothers throughout their life until they are ready to go it alone, and pretty much every time you see a parent animal go mad when their child is under perceived threat; it’s usually the female of the species who is ready to throw down at all costs.

 This was slightly annoying, but it wasn’t enough to make a beautiful day anything other than that.
 It was a shame to see an already troubled animal under distress and I’m sure the lady didn’t have bad intentions when she annoyed her, it was also a real eye-opener to witness such brute strength and power – I’m just happy that it was against a wooden structure.

 I’m not sure if he was saying it for dramatic effect, but the guide turned to me during the crawling mother and said; “remember you saw this because they could become extinct soon.”
 I read often about the plight of animals around the globe and depressingly his words seem very accurate, as orangutans are high on the hit list of becoming extinct.

-I don’t have inside info and can only go off what I saw and the vibe that I felt.
-The staff at Semmenggoh Wildlife Centre seem to be doing the very best that they can in an awful situation.
+I don’t have inside info and can only go off what I saw and the vibe that I felt from the staff while Semmenggoh Wildlife Centre, who seem to be doing the very best that they can in an awful situation.
 A nice mix of pragmatism and empathy, it’s a thumbs up from me.